Celestial chiral algebras, colour-kinematics duality and integrability: Introduction

 The soft tower of asymptotic symmetries \cite{Donnay:2018neh,Adamo:2019ipt,Puhm:2019zbl,Guevara:2019ypd} can be organised in a particularly elegant manner in the self-dual --- i.e.~positive-helicity --- sectors of 4D Yang-Mills theory and gravity \cite{Guevara:2021abz}.
 In \cite{Strominger:2021lvk}, it was shown that the soft tower in self-dual gravity can be arranged into the $w_{1+\infty}$ algebra (more precisely, into a wedge subalgebra of $w_{1+\infty}$).
 Since this algebra is related to the behaviour of amplitudes in a collinear limit, and this behaviour is unaltered at loop level in the self-dual sector, the conclusion extends to quantum self-dual gravity \cite{Ball:2021tmb}.
 A celestial realisation of the $w_{1+\infty}$ algebra was presented in \cite{Adamo:2021lrv}, based on the twistor space encoding of self-dual gravity.
 See also \cite{Himwich:2021dau,Jiang:2021csc,Mago:2021wje,Freidel:2021ytz,Costello:2022wso,Costello:2022upu,Ren:2022sws,Compere:2022lzx} for related work.

-In this paper, we show how the formulations of the self-dual theories in light-cone gauge -- arguably their simplest spacetime formulations --- illuminate the appearance of the $w_{1+\infty}$ algebra, as well as that of its natural deformation, the $W_{1+\infty}$ algebra.
+In this paper, we show how the formulations of the self-dual theories in light-cone gauge -- arguably their simplest spacetime formulations --- illuminate the appearance of the $w_{1+\infty}$ algebra, as well as that of a natural deformation of this algebra.
 The latter reveals a connection to the chiral higher-spin theories developed in \cite{Metsaev:1991mt,Metsaev:1991nb,Ponomarev:2016lrm}.

 Our aproach reveals a strong connection between celestial operator-product expansions (OPEs) and the topic of the double copy, which relates most notably Yang-Mills theory and gravity, but extends to a wide range of theories.
 The double copy has received much attention over the past decade or so, mainly due to its applications, from the structure of superstring perturbation theory to the calculation of observables in gravitational wave physics; see e.g.~\cite{Bern:2019prr,Bern:2022wqg,Kosower:2022yvp,Adamo:2022dcm} for recent reviews, and \cite{Pasterski:2020pdk,Casali:2020vuy,Casali:2020uvr,Campiglia:2021srh,Godazgar:2021iae,Adamo:2021dfg,Gonzo:2022tjm,Huang:2019cja,Alawadhi:2019urr,Banerjee:2019saj} for works motivated by celestial holography.
 The self-dual theories provide the simplest known setting for the double copy, by manifestly obeying the symmetry known as colour-kinematic duality \cite{Monteiro:2011pc,Boels:2013bi}.
 As we will see, this is closely related to the chirality of the celestial OPEs, and to the (classical) integrability of the chiral sector.
 The associativity of the OPEs, which implies the Jacobi relation for the structure constants, is also related to the appearance of Jacobi relations in the colour-kinematics duality, as we will see in examples.